 Don’t Take What They Give You

-Don’t take what they give you.
-Don’t accept what you don’t want.
 There really is no reason that you take what is offered, without debate, without question, without hesitation.
-The world will paint you into as small of a box as you allow.
+Well, no reason other than your own fear.

 Don’t let the world do that to you.
 Decide what your world looks like, how big it is, and how you want to live in it.